zcattacz/mqtt_as/README.md

     finally:
         asyncio.new_event_loop()

-## Versions
-mqtt_sr.py is a Stream based version (shares a bit more code between micropython and cpython), worked fine for continuous sending and minor message reception (e.g. a few short rpc cmd).
-The lock between read/write has been removed, the send throughput improved greatly.
-It crashes in test when sending+receving both are under load.
-There is some fundimental issue to solve.

 ## On CPython
 - CPython lacks time.ticks_ms() etc. micropython.py is a shim.
 - MQTT_base initializes async lock/queue/event on instance creation.